dhall-lang/dhall-lang/standard/README.md

 α-normalization renames all bound variables within an expression to use De Bruijn indices.

+α-normalization has the form:

+    t₀ ↦ t₁

-You can find the α-normalization semantics in the following separate document:
+You can find the details of this judgment in the following separate document:

 * [α-normalization](./alpha-normalization.md)